etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-1.rst

    * GNU General Public License v3 and
    * Not open source.

    MIT license is a very liberal license and the default option.
+If you’re unsure which license to choose, you can use resources such as `GitHub’s Choose a License <https://choosealicense.com>`_

    You can select the license file when you create the project: